elsa-brown/D3-bar-chart/README.md

 # D3-barChart
 D3 tutorial via Mike Bostok https://bost.ocks.org/mike/bar/

-Part I is a basic chart in HTML with local data (stored as a JavaScript object).
+Part I is a basic chart in HTML with local data stored as a JavaScript object.

-Part II is the same chart built with svg, and loading data asynchronously from a .tsv file.
+Part II is the same chart built with svg, loading data asynchronously from a .tsv file.